 Mental Health and Addiction Help at The Oaks at La Paloma

+Raising a generation that understands the importance of good mental health and the signs and symptoms of mental illness is a crucial step in preventing the school-related tragedies of the last 20 years.
 If you or someone you love needs treatment for an addiction and co-occurring mental health disorder, call The Oaks at La Paloma at the toll-free number on our homepage.
-We are here 24 hours a day to answer any questions you have about treatment, financing or mental health.
+Our admissions coordinators are available 24 hours a day to answer your questions about mental health and available treatment options.
+Call us now.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.